borntofrappe/game-development/04 Match Three/README.md

 - play screen, where the game actually unfolds.

 The idea in the play screen is to have a timer and a goal.
 Clear the goal before the timer reache zero and you are prompted with a new level.
 Let the timer hit zero and the game is over.

+## Project Structure

+The game isn't developed in the same manner as Pong, Flappy Bird or Breakout.
+Instead of developing the game continuously, one step at a time, the video proceeds by introducing the different concepts behind the game, such as the timer or tweening, and only later develop the actual game.
+In light of this change, the organization of the repository is also modified: you find the concepts into their own folder and later you find the game with the same naming convention used for the first three games (you will therefore find folders labeled 'Timer', 'Tweening', and only later 'Match Three 0', 'Match Three 1' and so forth and so on).